Virginia's 19th Senate district

 Virginia's 19th Senate district is one of 40 districts in the Senate of Virginia.
 It has been represented by Republican David Suetterlein since 2016, succeeding his retiring former boss Ralph K. Smith.
+In the 2023 Virginia Senate election, Christie Craig was elected.

 Geography

 District 19 is based in Southwest Virginia, including all of Floyd County and the City of Salem and parts of Bedford, Carroll, Franklin, Montgomery, Roanoke, and Wythe Counties.

 The district overlaps with Virginia's 5th, 6th, and 9th congressional districts, and with the 6th, 7th, 8th, 9th, 12th, 17th, and 22nd districts of the Virginia House of Delegates.